top of page

 Charlotte Amalie, St. Thomas

-Recent upgrades to this facility were completed to make it compliant with the Americans with Disabilities Act - to include a new elevator and renovations to the restrooms in the terminal.
+Upgrades to this facility were completed to make it compliant with the Americans with Disabilities Act including a new elevator and renovations to the restrooms in the terminal.

 Edward Wilmoth Blyden IV Marine Terminal: Service